sktime/enhancement-proposals/steps/28_forecasting_horizon/step.md

 - `min() -> int`
 - `is_contiguous() -> bool` — for int64, just check `len == max - min + 1` (for INT/PERIOD); for TIMEDELTA/DATETIME, check uniform spacing via `np.diff`
 - `copy() -> FHValues`
-- `_new(values=None, value_type=None, freq=None, timezone=None) -> FHValues` — factory creating new instance reusing current metadata for unspecified args.
+- `_new(values, value_type, freq, timezone=) -> FHValues` — copy constructor creating new instance reusing current metadata for unspecified args.
 To avoid redundant checks when creating a new instance with already validated values/metadata.
+Some checks might still be needed, e.g., freq must be provided for PERIOD, but checks like sorting/deduping values can be skipped since they are already guaranteed by the current instance.